 The Project Management Institute (PMI) is a global non-profit professional organization for project management.
 The PMI serves over 2.9 million professionals, including over 500,000 members in 208 countries and territories worldwide.

-PMI offers eight certifications that “recognize knowledge and competency,” including the Project Management Professional (PMP)® certification, which serves as the standard of professionalism in the field.
+PMI offers multiple certifications that “recognize knowledge and competency,” including the Project Management Professional (PMP)® certification, which serves as the standard of professionalism in the field.
 To earn a PMI credential, candidates must document that they have met the required education and experience requirements and then pass an exam.

-What is the purpose of PMBOK®?
+What is the purpose of PMBOK ®?

-PMBOK® is the standard PMI that provides PMP (Project Management Professional) certification.
+PMBOK ® is the standard PMI that provides PMP (Project Management Professional) certification.
 PMP is an important industry-recognized project management credential.
-The purpose of the PMBOK® is to help companies standardize project management techniques across departments.
+The purpose of the PMBOK ® is to help companies standardize project management techniques across departments.
 It also enables project managers to collaborate across enterprises using a common framework.
 That means a project manager can transfer their skills from one organization to another.

 The approaches are well-documented and concentrate on tried-and-true techniques.
 The manual also covers what doesn’t work so managers can prevent typical blunders.

-The PMBOK® Terminology and Guidelines
+The PMBOK ® Terminology and Guidelines

 There are 5 process groups, 10 knowledge areas, and 49 project management processes in the PMBOK® structure.
 The project management procedures are organized into knowledge areas based on project management content.